ddtlabs/smartvisu-widgets/media/README.md

 - Copy widget_media.* to your pages folder

-- Add CSS code from widget_hue.css to your visu.css or include it any other way
+- Add CSS code from widget_media.css to your visu.css or include it any other way

 - Code for your room.html or category.htm: